KubeadaptDocsBack to site

 In-place resize allows changing CPU and memory requests and limits on running pods without a restart in most cases.
 CPU changes typically apply immediately; memory limit increases may require a container restart depending on the runtime.

-Kubeadapt plans to support automated in-place right-sizing.
-Until then, applying recommendations requires a rolling update or manual kubectl patch.
+Until automated in-place right-sizing is available in Kubeadapt, applying recommendations requires a rolling update or manual kubectl patch.
 See the Right-sizing Guide for the step-by-step process.

 Tracking: KEP-1287: In-place Update of Pod Resources